 - Physical, verbal, or mental harassment of any individual.

-- Duplicating College keys or changing or adding locks to room, apartment, or suite doors or any other residence hall property.
+- Duplicating College keys or changing or adding locks to room or apartment doors or any other residence hall property.

 - Theft or unauthorized possession of College property or property that belongs to an individual or group.